-The First Nations worldview is that everything is connected and that everything comes from the land. .
-Caring for and respecting the land as well as passing on the teachings, stories, language and culture are important roles for community elders.
-These Lands have sustained the Dene people for thousands of years and must be kept whole if everyone is to share them for thousands more years.
+The Denesųłiné worldview is that everything is connected and that everything comes from the land.
+Caring for and respecting the land as well as passing on the teachings, stories, language and culture are important roles for community Elders.
+These lands have sustained the Denesųłiné for thousands of years and must be kept whole if everyone is to share them for thousands more years.

-The history and life of the DeneSuline (Chipewyan) People of Cold Lake is deeply rooted in culture.
+The history and life of the Denesųłiné is deeply rooted in culture.
 We have many traditions passed down through the generations.
-Our culture is an important part of our identity as First Nations People.
+Our culture is an important part of our identity as First Nations people.

-The Denesuline controlled 85 percent of the fur trade and were well known for their skills in hide preparation, trade and commerce and guiding the newcomers within the Dene Territory.
+The Denesųłiné controlled a large portion of the fur trade as they were well known for their skills in hide preparation, trade and commerce and guiding the newcomers within the Dene Territory.

-The Dene people of Cold Lake have always had a deep intrinsic love and respect for nature and all her gifts.
-In fact, historically, the DeneSuline were a Matriarchal Society, and women played a central role in the community.
-The DeneSuline people traveled in small family groups of 10 to 20 members and followed the caribou and other game within their Traditional Territory.
-A Headman was chosen as group leader, with the approval of the family.
-However, the real power came from the women and the elders of the group.
+The Denesųłiné of Cold Lake have always had a deep intrinsic love and respect for nature and all her gifts.
+In fact, historically, the Denesųłiné were a Matriarchal Society, as women played a central role in the community.
+The Denesųłiné people traveled in small family groups of 10 to 20 members and followed the caribou and other game within their Traditional Territory.
+Although headman were chosen as family group leaders, based on family approval, the real power came from the women and the elders of the group.

-The Denesuline people were well known for their excellence in artistic endeavors.
-From fine quality hand tanned moose-hide jackets and gloves, to birch bark products, as well as arts and music, Cold Lake has produced some of the best in the country.
+The Denesųłiné people were well known for their excellence in artistic endeavors.
+From fine quality hand tanned moose-hide jackets and gloves, to birch bark products, as well as arts and music.

 The Dene of Cold Lake by John N.A.
 Janvier